What to do if Social Services have concerns about your parenting

 Its not a battle – its a joint problem

 Negotiations fail when one or both view things as a battle.
 Success is easier when you can resolve a joint problem together.

-Our team includes myself and Solicitors; Kim Stradling, Sandy Powell and David Howell-Richardson.
+Our team includes myself and Solicitors; Kim Stradling, Sandy Powell, Nicole Phare and David Howell-Richardson.
 Together we have more than 100 years of child law expertise.

-We have offices in Exeter, Taunton and Honiton.
+We have offices in Exeter, Taunton and Honiton and Weston-Super-Mare, and consulting rooms in Bridgwater and Yeovil.
 We assist clients who live in Devon and Somerset with cases locally or across the country.
-(Recent cases include in Swansea and Sheffield) as well as parents and other family members who have cases in the Courts in Devon and Somerset.
+(Recent cases include in Swansea and Sheffield) as well as parents and other family members who have cases in the Courts in Devon, Somerset and North Somerset.

 Free Legal Aid

 Free Legal Aid is still available for parents and others with parental responsibility for cases brought by Social Services and for pre proceedings meetings (PLO or Public Law Outline meetings).
 Means tested legal aid is more widely available.

 The starting point for us working together is for you give us a call on 01404 819098 and to arrange a meeting

 You may have questions such as: What to do if Social Services have concerns about your parenting?
 What are my rights with child protective services?
 What rights do social workers have?
 What are the alternatives to going to court?
 What reasons child protective services can be called?
 We have created an FAQ’s page that can help answer those questions.